 The District shall select pupils who need additional instructional time or differentiated opportunity to learn academic and enrichment content aligned with their individual student needs to improve their present level of performance in one (1) or more content areas.
 Priority for ESS services shall be placed on designing and delivering services to students at risk academically.

-The District may provide extended school services during the regular school day when a waiver for alternative service delivery has been obtained. extended school services offered during summer school, intercessions, and/or after school shall be available, as appropriate, to all eligible students residing in the District regardless of whether they attend District schools.
+The District may provide ESS during the regular school day when a waiver for alternative service delivery has been obtained.
+ESS offered during summer school, intercessions, and/or after school shall be available, as appropriate, to all eligible students residing in the District regardless of whether they attend District schools.
 Out-of-District students must comply with all District ESS guidelines and standards.

 CURRICULUM AND INSTRUCTION AJ08.133